thednp/kute.js/README.md

 # KUTE.js
-A minimal native Javascript animation engine with jQuery plugin and with most essential features for web developers, designers and animators, delivering easy to use methods to set up high performance, cross-browser animations.
-The focus is flexibility, performance and size (core engine is 15.8k min and 5.6k gzipped).
+A fully fledged native Javascript animation engine with most essential features for web developers, designers and animators, delivering easy to use methods to set up high performance, cross-browser animations.
+The focus is code quality, flexibility, performance and size (core engine is 17k min and 5.5k gzipped).
+Along with a simple jQuery plugin, KUTE.js packs plugins for presentation attibutes, SVG transform, draw stroke and path morph, text string write up or number countdowns, plus additional CSS properties like colors, border-radius or typographic properties.

+Because of it's modularity, KUTE.js makes it super easy to extend or override functionality, making it unique among Javascript animation engines.

 # Demo / CDN
 For documentation, examples and other cool tips, check the <a href="http://thednp.github.io/kute.js/">demo</a>.
 Thanks to jsdelivr, we have a CDN link <a target="_blank" href="http://www.jsdelivr.com/#!kute.js">here</a>.
 We also have cdnjs link <a href="https://cdnjs.com/libraries/kute.js" target="_blank">right here</a>.
 Sweet!